haampie/executable-wrapper/README.md

 ### String types

 Strings are **always** raw and there is no such thing as an escape character.
+The reason not to have an escape character is mostly because `\` itself is used as a directory separator on some infamous platforms, and it's not uncommon to end a string with `\`, which is awkward (in Python you cannot end a raw string with a literal backslash, oops!).
+Performance-wise it's also nice not to have escape characters, since it requires fewer copies.

 The simplest type of string is a *literal string*, which is always separated by whitespace.